 This course can be completed as part of an apprenticeship.
 Enquire today to check the eligibility requirements.

-Be employed as an apprentice in the industry.
+You must be employed as an apprentice in the industry.

 During your study you'll need to provide your teacher with the following evidence: